The Skinny Pregnancy

 Brette Sember is a mother of two and author of Your Plus-Size Pregnancy (Barricade Books, 2005) and Your Practical Pregnancy Planner (McGraw-Hill, 2005).

-Follow us on Pinterest for the most up-to-date pregnancy, labor and baby information!
+Follow us on Pinterest for pregnancy, labor and baby information and inspiration!